1945 Auckland Rugby League season: Jimmy Chalmers Benefit Match

+Robert Grotte made his first appearance of the season for the Town side.

 On June 4 a benefit match was arranged for former Marist player James (Jimmy) Chalmers.
 He had played for their senior side from 1935 to 1940 before enlisting in the armed forces.
 He was seriously wounded in the Middle East and had his leg amputated at the hip.
 The match was played between a Town side made up of players from the Marist and City clubs and a Country side made up of players from Ōtāhuhu and Manukau.
-Robert Grotte made his first appearance for the year in the Town side.
+Robert Grotte made his first appearance for the year in the Town side "and showed a cleverness at opneing up the play".
+Before a "good attendance" the Town side won narrowly.
+Ralph Martin gave a "clever exhibition of positional play and often ran his backs into attacking position".
+Robert Salaia, Fred James, Dave McWilliams also gave good performances in their backs.
+For the country side the interest "largely centred in the appearance of Royce Speedy and Joe Murray, who have been chosen as the five-eighth line for Auckland representative team".
+While on the wing Tom Butler "was the outstanding wing of the match".

 Inter-Port Challenge Cup

 On September 26 the Auckland Watersiders played in an Inter-Port Challenge Cup match against the Wellington Watersiders at Carlaw Park.
-The Auckland side were the current holders and they retained the Cup with a 14-6 win which included the clinching try late in the match to representative player John Anderson.
+The Auckland side were the current holders and they retained the Cup with a 14–6 win which included the clinching try late in the match to representative player John Anderson.
 A curtain-raiser was played between another Auckland Waterside team and Glenora.